-Cape Breton University has strong relationships with several english language partners including ICEAP Nova Scotia, English School of Canada (ESC), EC English Language School and ILAC.
+Cape Breton University has strong relationships with several English language partners including Cape Breton Language Centre (CBLC), English School of Canada (ESC), EC English Language School and ILAC.
 If your first language is not English, you will need to provide documentation to show that CBU’s English language proficiency requirements have been met.
 See the requirements below.

 Please arrange to have test results sent to Cape Breton University from one of the following agencies:

-*Scores should be sent to firstname.lastname@example.org directly from the testing language body.
-Language scores that have been sent by students will not be accepted.
+Scores should be included with admission applications or can be sent to InternationalAdmissions@cbu.ca directly from the testing language body.

 If you have completed at least two years in a secondary school (as recognized by CBU) or have completed at least 30 credit hours (or equivalent) at a post-secondary institution (as recognized by CBU) where English is the primary language of instruction, you are not required to submit a language score.
 Official documentation will be required to confirm this period of study was in English.

 Please note: If you meet the English Proficiency Exemption and you submit a language score anyway, your score will be assessed against the minimum score requirements listed above.
 If you meet the English Proficiency Exemption and have submitted a score that falls below the minimum score requirements above, your application will be deemed inadmissible.
 To be considered for re-admission, an Official Test Score must be submitted at or above the minimums score requirements above.